KellyCHI22/HowTo/README.md

 #### 🤔 Future Features

 - Use existed how-to tutorials as starting template
+- Save creation to drafts, edit and publish later
 - Get notifications when following users post a new tutorial
 - Develop backend code to separate data logic from the UI logic